CheerlessCloud/node-redis-pubsub/README.md

 ### Roadmap
-Since this is an old package with the full functionality required, only the code refactoring was left.

  - [x] Enable and use ESlint with Airbnb config
+ - [x] Add tests with Ava
+ - [ ] Add possibility to set error timeout in 'once' listener
+ - [ ] Add option to allow only one callback in channel
  - [ ] Optimize listening with pSubscribe
- - [ ] Add tests with Ava
  - [ ] Add Babel and use private fields in classes